rbeyer/kalasiris/README.rst

-A Python library to wrap ISIS functions and functionality.
+A Python library to wrap functions and functionality for the Integrated Software for Imagers and Spectrometers (ISIS).

 * Free software: Apache Software License 2.0